You don’t have to be a victim of circumstances; you can reclaim your life today!

 2. You need to know the Word!

-With our foundation firmly rooted in the Word of God, we will be able to rightly discern what we are dealing with spiritually.
+With our foundation firmly rooted in the Word of God, we will be able to rightly discern what we are dealing with spiritually and adjust our core values to line up with His will and His ways.
 We’ll be able to identify anything that does not line up with God’s character.

 What is God’s character?